fermyon/developer/content/spin/v2/quickstart.md

 ```
 This represents a simple Spin HTTP application (triggered by an HTTP request).
 It has:

-* A single HTTP trigger, for the `/...` route, is associated with the `hello-python` component.  `/...` is a wildcard, meaning it will match any route.
+* A single HTTP trigger, for the `/...` route, associated with the `hello-python` component.  `/...` is a wildcard, meaning it will match any route.
 When the application gets an HTTP request that matches this route - that is, any HTTP request at all! - Spin will run the `hello-python` component.
 * A single component called `hello-python`, whose implementation is in the associated `app.wasm` WebAssembly component.
 When, in response to the HTTP trigger, Spin runs this component, it will execute the HTTP handler in `app.wasm`.
 (We're about to see the source code for that.)

 [Learn more about the manifest here.](./writing-apps)